 Privacy Risk Very high-risk

-Description Directly identifying data from vulnerable people about sensitive topics
+Description Directly identifying data from vulnerable people containing information that elevate the risks of harm

 Impact of a Breach • Severity of harm to research subjects and/or damage to the reputation of VU Amsterdam would be very high